liamzebedee/niacin/README.md

 Continuous deployment for Solidity.

  * Zero config.
 All contracts are deployed with upgradeability built-in.
 Built-in dependency injection for contracts.
+Tracks Git metadata.
  * Instant tracking of deployment artifacts in the `manifest.json`.
  * Automatically generate a JS module containing deployment info/abi's, for use in frontends/subgraphs.